vermiculus/seanallred.com/_posts/2015-05-25-tex-terminology.markdown

-Naturally, we need a way to use this information and actually write the document.[^1] Of course, as TeX uses plain-text files, you can use whatever editor you wish, but it would be foolish not to use an editor that has some level of support for writing a TeX document.
+Naturally, we need a way to use this information and actually write the document.[^1] Of course, as TeX uses plain-text files, you can use whatever editor you wish, but it would be foolish not to use an editor that has some level of support for writing a TeX document.[^7]

 [^1]: [A wise man once said][tex-sx-mistake], "The most common mistake
     [for beginners] is spending too long on TeX coding and not getting the document written.".

+[^7]: In the programming world, it's more appropriate to call these
+    integrated development environments (IDEs).
+That is, they provide access to everything you need to write your document (except your knowledge, of course).

 Some popular editors include,[^2]